AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 3. Controller
 --------------

 - **Audit** user actions on the Controller.
-All commands from web console or REST API are now logged to syslog and can be forwarded to integrated log services.
+All commands from web console or API are now logged to syslog and can be forwarded to integrated log services.

 - **Name your controller** for ease of use.
 Click "Your controller name goes here" on the Controller console and start typing a new name.
 Hit return to save the name.